deepakbaliga/InstaSDK/README.md

 ##### InstaUser
 * ````getUser(String userID, UserCallback callback); ````
     Get basic information about a user or authenticated user.
-To get information about the owner of the access token pass        ````InstaConstants.SELF```` instead of userID.
+To get information about the authenticated user pass               ````InstaConstants.SELF```` instead of userID.
+*getFeeds(FeedsCallback callback)

 ##### InstaMedia
 ##### InstaRelationship